Jamie Hitel is Director of Music at Christ Church, Greenwich, Connecticut – a historical Episcopal parish just outside New York City.

 Jamie became Director of Music at Christ Church Greenwich in 2008, where his professional duties include directing the Choir of Men & Boys, the St Cecilia Choir of Girls, the Christ Church Scholars, and several other choral ensembles.

 Jamie’s interest in contemporary church music inspired him to establish a visiting artist program at Christ Church, which has resulted in several new commissions, most notably by leading British composer Philip Moore.
-Two of these are featured on a new CD recording of the St Cecilia Choir of Girls, released in April 2014.
+Two of these are featured on a new CD recording of the St Cecilia Choir of Girls, released to critical acclaim in April 2014.

 When not directing choirs, Jamie Hitel maintains a busy solo organ recital career.
 Recital venues include St Paul’s and Westminster Cathedrals, London, as well as Trinity Church, Wall Street, Saint Thomas Church, Fifth Avenue, New York City, and Saint Mark’s Cathedral, Seattle.